microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/02-Create-a-custom-golden-image.md

 - Region: Sweden Central
 - Create a managed identity that has enough privileges to create a custom image
 - Create new Azure Compute Gallery & Definition
-- Create a Custom Image Template with the followingen requirements
+- Create a Custom Image Template with the following requirements

 | Field | Value | Notes
 |:---------|:---------|:---------|